PHASE MEMORY, PARALLEL TRANSPORT AND FRAME OF REFERENCE

 It is clear that one can legitimately present astrology by elegant projective arguments and global correlation without entering into the question of physical causation, but this is not tantamount to denying its possibility.
 The physical influence of the Moon, for example, is certainly not difficult to conceive, nor, for many, to feel, but if so many of “the learned” deny even the possibility of such an influence it is also a matter of feeling, albeit in the opposite sense: the I of many feels stronger if it imagines itself autonomous.
 Of course, it is only society that inculcates such ideas of “independence”; a society that tries to convince us that intelligence is synonymous with dullness, instead of sensibility.

 Much more evident is the influence of the Sun.
 In general, it has been astrologers and cycle researchers who have pointed to the powerful influence of the great planets, Saturn and Jupiter, and especially the latter, on the sunspot cycle and the magnetic activity of our star, so critical to the balance of life on Earth.
 Apart from the fact that the solar period and that of Jupiter are almost equal, 11 and 11.86 years, there is also a plain astrophysical reason: the Sun’s contribution to the total angular momentum of its system is estimated at 0.3%, while Jupiter alone has more than 60%.
 The other planets would explain the small difference in the cycle.
-One can also find more specific reasons outside the mainstream theories but we will not go into them now.
+One can also find more specific reasons out of mainstream theories but we will not go into them now.

 And here again we see the overdetermination of the social that wants to refer everything to itself: the media campaign relentlessly to convince us of a climate change of which we have only vague and debatable statistical correlations, while systematically ignoring the absolute basis on which the climate depends, the radiation from the Sun and its well-known variations.
 But it is clear that trying to convince us of the decisiveness of the “anthropogenic factor” is way better game for the powerful.